What Is Tokenization?

 Tokenization is the process of replacing sensitive data, such as a credit card number or payment data, with a token.
 A token is a string of randomized data with no meaning or value.
 But unlike encrypted data, tokenized data is undecipherable and, most of the time, irreversible since there is no relationship between the token and its original number.
 With the tokens acting simply as an identifier for the valuable information it’s standing in place of, the information effectively becomes impenetrable protected data.

 This allows organizations to safely use pertinent information for uninterrupted business operations while safely storing important data outside the organization’s internal systems — effectively devaluing all data stored within an organization and making it unusable in the event of a data breach.

-There are several technologies available to tokenize data so that if a breach occurs, hackers get nothing of value.
-Here we take a deeper dive into tokenization and how it works, the types of data it can protect, the types of tokenization available, and how tokenization can work for online data.
+There are several technologies available to tokenize data so that hackers get nothing of value.
+Here we take a deeper dive into tokenization and when to use it, how it works, the types of data it can protect, the types of tokenization available and how tokenization can work for online data.

 The origins of tokenization